South Jersey Divorce Solutions

 Divorce might affect how much you receive from Social Security

 Retirement is one of the things married couples often plan together and look forward to.
 But as some couples in New Jersey discover, it is also one of the tougher things to address when the marriage does not work out.
-Divorce can affect how much you receive from Social Security, but it might not be as scary as you think.
+Divorce can affect how much you receive from Social Security,

 The differences in asset division for domestic partners